leo_passes/type_checking/

 }

-fn visit_expression_statement(&mut self, input: &'a ExpressionStatement) {
+fn visit_expression_statement(&mut self, input: &ExpressionStatement) {

 // Expression statements can only be function calls.